 The Baltic Council of Ministers operates under the guidance of the Prime Ministers’ Council, the highest decision-making body, which meets at least once a year.
 The Prime Ministers’ Council adopts basic documents in the form of joint statements and approves priority areas of the Baltic States cooperation.

-The BCM Joint Statement of December 2014 can be accessed here:
+The Joint Statement of the BCM meeting on 21 December 2020 can be accessed here.

 BCM Co-operation Council

-The Foreign Minister of the incoming chairmanship outlines to the Council its priorities and plans for next year, which are then included in the Joint Statement of the Baltic Council.
+The Foreign Minister of the incoming presidency outlines to the Council its priorities and plans for next year, which are then included in the Joint Statement of the Baltic Council.

-The Joint Statement of the Baltic Council of 20 November 2015 is accessible here:
+The Joint Statement of the Baltic Council of 6 November 2020 is accessible here.